-In the world of dentistry, fluoride has been the best thing since sliced bread.
+In the world of dentistry, dental fluoride has been the best thing since sliced bread.
 We use fluoride in tooth strengthening supplements, toothpastes, mouthwashes, and possibly every dental hygiene product imaginable.
-In this blog, our Lake Forest dentist, Dr. James Fondriest, will explain why we think fluoride is so great and divulge some interesting information about this element.
+In this blog, Dr. James Fondriest, will explain why we think fluoride is so great and divulge some interesting information about this element.

-Fluoride is healthy for your teeth because fluoride strengthens tooth enamel.
-As your tooth’s defenses against bacteria, your tooth enamel shields the tooth with a hard outer mineral layer.
+Fluoride is good for your teeth because fluoride strengthens tooth enamel.
+As the your tooth’s defenses against bacteria, your tooth enamel shields the tooth with a hard outer mineral layer.
 Overtime, acid erosion, teeth grinding, and tooth decay wear down enamel, making your teeth more sensitive and more vulnerable.
 Since your body cannot reproduce lost enamel, your teeth depend on fluoride supplements to remineralize the tooth and strengthen defenses.
 Saliva is the other main defense against bacteria and mouth acids.

 Fluoride in Drinking Water